What Is IRS Form 4137?

 Where to Get Form 4137

 The IRS makes Form 4137 available on its website, complete with instructions.
-You can fill it out online and download it or print it out.
+You can fill it out online and download it, or you can print it out.
 It's recommended that you download and save an electronic file, or at least keep a completed paper copy, so you have it on hand and can refer to it if the IRS should have any questions.

 How to Fill out Form 4137

-IRS Form 4137 might have some ominous implications, but it only comprises 13 numbered lines and five lettered lines, so filling it out is somewhat manageable.
+IRS Form 4137 might have some ominous implications, but it only has 13 numbered lines and five lettered lines, so filling it out is at least somewhat manageable.

 Line 1 identifies the company or companies to which you didn't report tips, along with their employer ID numbers.
 You must also enter the total tips you received from working for each company, including those both reported and unreported.

-Total up all the tips you received in 2020 on line 2.
+Total up all the tips you received on line 2.
 These include:

 - Tips you reported to your employer